 Remote work isn’t a new phenomenon, even though the COVID pandemic might have made it more visible.
 And for many individuals, the opportunity to work from the comfort of their own home is a personal great white whale.
 But just like traditional office formats, remote work comes with its own set of challenges.
 And as anyone who works remotely part or full-time knows, learning to overcome these difficulties can be disheartening.
-So, if you’ve been thinking about setting up a home office, you need to be aware of the remote working challenges you’ll likely face.
+So, if you’ve been thinking about setting up a home office, you need to be aware of the challenges of working remotely.
 Because knowing how to deal with these issues before moving into a remote structure can make a world of difference.

 But even if the distractions faced at home vary greatly from those encountered in the office, the methods for managing them stay largely the same.

 - Make a list of priorities that need to be completed.